cryptomage/RepData_PeerAssessment1/PA1_template.md

 filled.data$day <- sapply(filled.data$date, FUN=weekday.or.weekend)
 ```

-Now, let's make a panel plot containing plots of average number of steps taken
-on weekdays and weekends.
+This is the panel plot of the average number of steps taken on weekdays and weekends.

 ```r
 averages <- aggregate(steps ~ interval + day, data=filled.data, mean)